 An application form needs to be filled to apply for a general student visa.
 You also need to pay a £145 fee or equivalent amount in your home country and provide the following information:

 Typically UKBA or local Embassy provides for a standard checklist of documents to follow for each country hence it’s always advisable to follow the same.
-Check with mapmystduy.com for more information on UK visa.
+Consult mapmystduy.com for more information from UK study visa expert.

 Student accommodation under the University owned accommodation, normally there are two options available to students.